Islander Day is a day off for many people in the province of Prince Edward Island in Canada. more

-In the provinces of Alberta, Ontario, Saskatchewan, and Brithsh Columbia many people have a day off work and schools are generally closed on Family Day.
+In the provinces of Alberta, Ontario, Saskatchewan, British Columbia, and New Brunswick many people have a day off work and schools are generally closed on Family Day.
 Many businesses and organizations are closed, but post offices may be open.
 Public transport services may run to their usual or reduced timetables.

 In the province of Manitoba, the third Monday of February is a general holiday, known as Louis Riel Day.
-Many people have a day off work and school and many businesses, organizations and stores are closed.
+Many people have a day off work.
+Schools and many businesses, organizations, and stores are closed.
 In some communities, stores are open after noon.
-Public transport services may run to Sunday or holiday timetables.
+Public transport services may run on Sunday or holiday timetables.
 In rural areas, there may be no services.

-In the other provinces and territories of Canada, Family Day is not observed, and neither the third nor the second Monday in February are holidays there.
-Businesses, organizations, schools and post offices are open as usual and public transport services run to their normal timetables.
+In the other provinces and territories of Canada, Family Day is not observed, and there are no other holidays falling on the second Monday in February.
+Businesses, organizations, schools, and post offices are open as usual, and public transport services run to their normal timetables.

-Family Day was first held in Canada in the province of Alberta in 1990.
-It is supposed to reflect the values of family and home that were important to the pioneers who founded Alberta, and give workers the opportunity to spend more time with their families.
-Family Day was introduced in Saskatchewan in 2007 and in Ontario in 2008.
-British Columbia observes Family Day as a statutory holiday for the first time in 2013.
-One of the reasons for introducing Family Day was that there was a long period when there were no holidays from New Year's Day until Good Friday.
+Family Day is supposed to reflect the values of family and home that were important to the pioneers who founded Alberta, and to give workers the opportunity to spend more time with their families.
+It was introduced in Saskatchewan in 2007 and in Ontario in 2008.
+British Columbia observed Family Day as a statutory holiday for the first time in 2013, New Brunswick in 2018.

 Holidays to celebrate families are also held in other places around the globe.
 In the Australian Capital Territory, the first Tuesday of November is known as Family and Community Day.
 In South Africa, the day after Easter Sunday is Family Day.